me-ak/Horiseon-refactor/README.md

 The website has a header with the company name and a navigation menu.

 The main content of the website consists of three sections:
-1. "Search Engine Optimization",
+1. Search Engine Optimization,
-2. "Online Reputation Management",
+2. Online Reputation Management,
-3. "Social Media Marketing".
+3. Social Media Marketing.

 There are also brief comments on the Benefits, this can be seen in the three aside sections of:
-1. "Lead Generation",
+1. Lead Generation,
-2. "Brand Awareness",
+2. Brand Awareness,
-3. "Cost Management".
+3. Cost Management.

 ## CSS file